pnnl/Quality-Install-Tool/CUSTOMIZATION.md

 MDX templates are located in the `templates/` directory.

-MDX templates are registered in the `templates/index.ts` source file.
-To register a template, import the `.mdx` source file and then add a new `TemplateConfiguration` record to the `TEMPLATES` variable.
-It is recommended that each MDX template is assigned a unique `title`.
-The `sub_title` property is used to define the subtitle in different cases: *titleCase* is intended for display purposes (e.g., "Installation"), *lowerCase* is used for contexts requiring lowercase (e.g., "installation")
+To register a template:
+  1. Import the `.mdx` source file.
+  2. Add a new `TemplateConfiguration` record to the `TEMPLATES` variable.

+Each template should have a unique `title`.
+The `sub_title` property defines variations of the subtitle text for different contexts:
+   - `singularTitleCase`: Display-friendly singular form (e.g., "Installation")
+   - `singularLowerCase`: Lowercase singular form (e.g., "installation")
+   - `pluralTitleCase`: Display-friendly plural form (e.g., "Installations")
+   - `pluralLowerCase`: Lowercase plural form (e.g., "installations")

 ```ts
 import ExampleTemplate from './example_template.mdx'